 Our relation with INTERMAG has entered a new phase.
-Currently, we’re running preliminary product tests with selected Kenyan farmers.
+Currently, we’re running preliminary product test run with selected Kenyan farmers.
 The project concerns poultry keeping and aims to improve the results achieved by local breeders.
 Here’s a brief description of the prelude to INTERMAG’s expansion into East African market.

 Right after they hatch, chicks are split into two groups of 50-100 birds each.
 For about 45 days the first group is being fed Suplexan Intro, Suplexan Multi, Suplexan Adek Premium, Suplexan Allium, and Kokcidin, while the other group receives none of these supplements.